 Start With the Jobs Email Automation Needs to Do

-Before you compare feature pages, be clear on the jobs your email stack needs to do for the P&L, not for the marketing wishlist.
-For most ecommerce operators, it comes down to three buckets: recover, expand, and retain.
+Before you start comparing features, focus on what your email system needs to do for your bottom line, not just what marketing wants.
+For most ecommerce businesses, this means three main goals: recover, expand, and retain.

-Recover: abandon flows, browse triggers, back‑in‑stock.
-Expand: cross‑sell, upsell, AI‑driven recommendations.
-Retain: replenishment, win‑back, price‑drop, and VIP journeys that actually move LTV.
-If a tool makes any of these slow or hard to measure, it is going to cost you real money.
+Recover means using abandoned cart flows, browse triggers, and back-in-stock alerts.
+Expand covers cross-sells, upsells, and AI recommendations.
+Retain includes replenishment, win-back, price-drop, and VIP journeys that really improve lifetime value.
+If a tool makes any of these slow or hard to track, it will cost you money.

-• Write down 5–7 high‑intent triggers you must have live and revenue‑attributed within 30 days.
+• List 5 to 7 high-intent triggers you need to have running and tied to revenue within 30 days.

-• Force every vendor to map their product directly to those flows and show the reporting.
+• Make every vendor show exactly how their product supports those flows and provide the reporting to prove it.

-• Ignore features that don’t tie to either recovery, expansion, or retention revenue.
+• Skip any features that don’t help with recovery, expansion, or retention revenue.

 Why AI‑Native Recommendations Beat Static Flows

-Tools like Clerk are wired around your product feed and behavior data first, not just email templates.
-The engine decides which products to show in cart recovery, browse recovery, or post‑purchase email based on real‑time behavior, trends, and inventory.
-That usually beats a marketer’s best guess.
+Tools like Clerk focus on your product feed and customer behavior data, not just email templates.
+The system chooses which products to show in cart recovery, browse recovery, or post-purchase emails based on real-time behavior, trends, and inventory.
+This approach usually outperforms a marketer’s best guess.

-• Require dynamic, per‑recipient product recommendations in all key flows, not just newsletters.
+• Make sure you have dynamic product recommendations for each recipient in all important flows, not just in newsletters.

-• Check that the AI can factor in margin, stock, and seasonality, not just click history.
+• Check that the AI considers margin, inventory, and seasonality, not just click history.

-• Push vendors to show uplift vs static recommendations on similar traffic, not vanity CTR.
+• Ask vendors to show the improvement over static recommendations with similar traffic, not just higher click rates.

 Non‑Negotiable Flows for Growing Stores

-The trap is letting marketing build exotic journeys while you’re still leaving abandoned browse or replenishment money on the table.
-Email automation should first patch the obvious leaks in your funnel.
+Don’t let marketing create complicated journeys while you’re still missing out on abandoned browse or replenishment revenue.
+Email automation should first fix the obvious gaps in your sales funnel.

 • Core recovery: abandoned cart, abandoned checkout, abandoned browse, back‑in‑stock.